heythereu/Project-Nebula/README.md

 ## 💡 Support & Credits

-If you encounter any issues, bugs, or have feature requests, reach out on Discord:
+If you encounter any issues, bugs, or have feature requests, join and reach out on our [Discord](https://discord.gg/fWDgGZnWgT)

 > ⚠️ **IMPORTANT:** This is my only current account, I don't use any alternative accounts.